fanyangxyz/fanyangxyz.github.io/_posts/2025-09-29-companionship.md

 ---

 I encountered [this article](https://mp.weixin.qq.com/s/bC0DSIgDUieOXEJp0g6YjA) written in Chinese.
-I found it well-written and very helpful, and the comments (shown below) agree.
+I found it well-written and very helpful, and the comments (shown below) agreed.
 So I wanted to translate it into English.

 <div class="art">